Understanding the Role of Nonlinearity in Training Dynamics of Contrastive Learning: One-layer case

-Therefore, the linear case will only learn the most salient single pattern.
-All other features will be neglected due to the (overly-smooth) landscape of the objective function.
-This is the winner-take-all effect and will miss many patterns in the data.

-In contrast, nonlinearity can change the landscape and create more local maxima in $\con_\alpha[h(\vw^\top\vx)]$.
-In this paper, we consider a general category of nonlinearity activations: \begin{assumption}[Homogeneity~\cite{du2018algorithmic}/Reversibility~\cite{tian2020understanding}] The activation satisfies $h(x) = h'(x)x$. \end{assumption} Note that many activations satisfy this condition, including linear, ReLU, LeakyReLU and monomial activations like $h(x)=x^p$ (with an additional global constant).
-Under this assumption, we have:
+In contrast, nonlinearity can change the landscape and create more local optima in $\con_\alpha[h(\vw^\top\vx)]$, each capturing one pattern.
+In this paper, we consider a general category of nonlinearity activations: \begin{assumption}[Homogeneity~\citep{du2018algorithmic}/Reversibility~\citep{tian2020understanding}] The activation satisfies $h(x) = h'(x)x$. \end{assumption} Many activations satisfy this assumption, including linear, ReLU, LeakyReLU and monomial activations like $h(x)=x^p$ (with an additional global constant).
+In this case we have: